Mcotsar/PaleoCOOP/README.md

 # PaleoCOOP

-PaleoCOOP is an Evolutionary theoretical Agent-Based Model exploring the effect of cooperation on dispersal under different climate constraints in two study sub-regions, the Altai and Tian Shan Mountains.
+PaleoCOOP is an evolutionary theoretical Agent-Based Model to explore the effect of cooperation on dispersal under different climate constraints in two study sub-regions, the Altai and Tian Shan Mountains.

 This repository contains data and scripts used in the following paper: